seescience/sees_facilities/doc/APS/13IDE_XRM.rst

   * EXAFS background subtraction and Fourier transform.
   * Running Feff (including a browsable database of mineral structures to use) for path EXAFS modeling.
-  * EXAFS fitting usig Feff Paths.
+  * EXAFS fitting using Feff Paths.

 These can be downloaded at `xraylarch`_, which includes some documentation.
 A series of videas for XAS analysis can be found at